 The Cryopen is a pen shaped device that is able to discharge cold liquid nitrogen.
 The liquid nitrogen is used to freeze the skin tags.
 As a result they usually necrose (turn pale) and fall off leaving behind a relatively small, discrete scar that is often not noticeable.
 For larger skin tags a second and even third session of Cryopen treatment maybe needed.
 The treatment is often very tolerable and many clients do not opt for local anaesthetic creams.
 Complications after cryotherapy for skin tags are few and far between.
 For further details on the Cryopen please visit our Cryotherapy page.

-At Rejuvence Clinic we are very experienced in the treatment and removal of lumps and bumps.
+At Rejuvence Clinic we are very experienced in the treatment and skin tag removal in London.
 These lumps and bumps include moles, keloid scars and skin tags.
 We offer consultations and are normally able to carry out the procedure on the same day.

 Skin tags can be easily removed using a variety of techniques.
 Multiple skin tags can be removed at a single treatment session.
 The procedure is often relatively painless, although local anaesthetic creams and/or injections are still needed.
 Following removal, there is a risk of recurrence of skin tags and this should always be kept in mind.

 Using the dermablade it is possible to have larger skin tags cut off at the base of the stalk attaching them to the body.
 This procedure is carried out using local anaesthetic.
 There is an initial sting from the local anaesthetic as it is infiltrated but hereafter the rest of the procedure is painless.
 Depending upon the width of the base of the tag, a handful of stitches maybe needed.
 Resultant scarring is minimal except where there are an extremely densely populated region of skin tags.